Braydew-NAU/SportsWebsite/Deliverable3.md

 - **Priority:** Intermiadate
 - **Estimation:** 3 hours

-These classes are structured to meet the requirements outlined in the user stories and use cases in D.2, ensuring the system efficiently handles its functions.

 ## Model

 Below is the UML class diagrams representing the conceptual model of the system.
 Each class is properly linked through the associations, and cardinalities are included where necessary.